WilliamStaudenmeier/Mobile_Trends_Using_Spark_and_Dash/README.md

 Once in the directory, run these commands in order:

-- python3 -m pip install --user virtualenv (unless you already have venv or virtualenv installed)
+- python3 -m pip install --user virtualenv (unless you already have venv or virtualenv installed); you can also run this without --user
 - python3.8 -m venv env
 - source env/bin/activate
 - pip install -r requirements.txt